-BVES is also implementeding Technosylva's WRRM, which uses historical climatology (weather & fuel moisture data) as key input weather scenarios (~ 30 year and 2 km hourly reanalysis data), to improve its asset risk analysis.
+BVES implemented Technosylva's WRRM, which uses historical climatology (weather & fuel moisture data) as key input weather scenarios (~ 30 year and 2 km hourly reanalysis data), to improve its asset risk analysis.
 The model produces risk metrics by running fire spread simulations for each weather scenario territory wide.
 The outputs can then be aggregated based on percentile and assigned to assets.
 The model uses historical or predicted fuels data (e.g., 2030) and utilizes hundreds of millions of fire-spread simulations across customer service territory.
-The WRRM outputs are to be used used by BVES to support mitigation planning in addition to setting context for daily FireCast asset risk forecasts.
+The WRRM outputs are used by BVES to support mitigation planning in addition to setting context for daily FireCast asset risk forecasts.

 It is BVES's intent to transition from using the Fire Safety Circuit Matrix to the WRRM to prioritize its WMP initiatives.
-The first runs of the WRRM were not completed in 2023 time to inform the 2023 WMP grid hardening work plan, since much of the planning had to occur in the summer of 2022 so that design specifications could be identified sufficiently in advance due to the long procurement supply chain process that all utilities are currently experiencing.
-Initial WRRM results became available to BVES in late February 2023.
-BVES will used the WRRM to help plan and prioritize initiatives in the 2024 and 2025 WMP Updates.
+The first runs of the WRRM were completed in 2023.
+BVES used the WRRM to help plan and prioritize initiatives in the 2024 and 2025 WMP Updates.
 In 2023, with the initial information from WRRM, BVES continued to use the Fire Safety Circuit Matrix and validated its results against the WRRM outputs.
 Now that BVES has experience with WRRM, BVES believes that replacing the Fire Matrix with the WRRM will provide a probabilistic model and the level of granularity will eventually shift from the circuit level to the segment or span level.
 The model will provide calculated probability, consequence, and risk.